erperezm/erperezm/README.md

 - 👋 Hi, I’m @erperezm
 - 👀 I’m interested in javaScript, node.js, c#, clean code, ddd, tdd and all code related.
-- 🌱 I’m currently learning front development tools like react.
+- 🌱 I love learn.
-- 💞️ I’m looking to collaborate on open source project and preventis app.
+- 💞️ I’m looking to collaborate on open source project.
-- 📫 How to reach me @erperezm in twitter, instagram and here or email me to eneasilabo@gmail.com
+- 📫 How to reach me @erperezm in twitter, instagram.

 <!---
 erperezm/erperezm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.